-- 2.2.2 Figure 2.13 opposite sets out the positive urban design influences for Podsmead, which in summary are: - The existing open space, one local shop and community centre are assets to the area. - There is some connectivity to the wider area via paths from Bristol Road and vehicular routes from Cole Avenue and Podsmead Road. - Much of the street structure in the centre is well set out and overlooked by some fronting buildings and front gardens. - There is a large amount of passive open space which contributes to the feeling of openness across the estate. - The neighbourhood is in close proximity to employment land, local schools and private green spaces
+2.2.2 Figure 2.13 opposite sets out the positive urban design influences for Podsmead, which in summary are:

+- The existing open space, one local shop and community centre are assets to the area. - There is some connectivity to the wider area via paths from Bristol Road and vehicular routes from Cole Avenue and Podsmead Road. - Much of the street structure in the centre is well set out and overlooked by some fronting buildings and front gardens. - The neighbourhood is in close proximity to employment land, local schools and private green spaces